 Anthony Ervin won the gold in the 50m freestyle at the 2000 Sydney Games.
 Despite this success, he retired from the sport in 2003 at the age of 22, saying that he "needed to kind of figure out my own life … unhindered, unfettered from the discipline of being a competitive, professional swimmer.”
 He put his gold medal on eBay in 2004, donating the $17,101 it earned to victims of the Indian Ocean Tsunami.
-Ervin made an appearance in the 50m on Friday night, but failed to medal.
+Ervin made an appearance in the 50m in 2012, but failed to medal.

 4. Otylia Jedrzejczak, Poland

-Before she even qualified for the Athens Olympics eight years ago, Jedrzejczak declared that any gold medals she won would be donated to charity.
+Before she even qualified for the Athens Olympics 10 years ago, Jedrzejczak declared that any gold medals she won would be donated to charity.
 When she found herself at the top of the winner's stand not long after, she made good on the promise.
 Her medal from the 200m butterfly went for more than $80,000 and benefited a Polish charity that helps kids with leukemia.
 "I don't need the medal to remember," she said.
 "I know I'm the Olympic champion.
 That's in my heart."

-5. Tommie Smith, U.S.
+And One Who Tried To: Tommie Smith, U.S.

 1968 Track & Field

-Even if you don't know the name Tommie Smith, you've seen him: he was one of two American men who silently raised a gloved fist in the Black Power salute at the 200m dash victory ceremony.
-Despite the medal's significance, he put it on the auction block in 2010, starting the bidding at $250,000.
-Many speculated that Smith needed the money to live, but David Steele, the co-writer of Smith’s 2007 autobiography, doesn’t think so.
+He was right to be skeptical.
+Ten years later, Smith re-launched the auction, this time starting the bidding at $250,000.
+Many speculated that Smith needed the money to live, but David Steele, the co-writer of Smith’s 2007 autobiography, didn’t think so.
 “I worry with this news getting out now that everyone is going to get that impression.
 Unless something has changed in the last year, I don’t think it’s the case.”